 Chewing and biting create significant pressure and when teeth are uneven that pressure isn't evenly distributed.
 This means that certain teeth and areas of your mouth are subjected to more pressure and stress than they should be.
-Chipped teeth, notching at the gum line, and fractures along the edges of the teeth which can result from the uneven pressure weaken your teeth, and makes them more susceptible to gum disease and decay.
+Chipped teeth, notching at the gum line, and fractures along the edges of the teeth can result from the uneven pressure, weakening your teeth and making them more susceptible to gum disease and decay.

 Straight teeth reduce the risk of jaw problems.

 The temporomandibular joints are the hinge joints that connect your skull to your jaw.
 If the temporomandibular joints are strained by an uneven bite, the result can be ringing in the ears, jaw pain, earaches, dizziness, or even headaches.

 Straight teeth make preventing periodontal disease and cavities easier.